RusulAlKaisy/CSPEvolution/README.md

 * iqtree-2.2.2.6

 ## Repository structure
-The repository contains all custom-developed code pertinent to the thesis project, as well as code utilized in the thesis preparation project (2023).
+The repository contains all custom-developed code pertinent to the thesis project and the thesis preparation project (2023).
+The code is segregated into different files based on their functionality or purpose.

 * Data analysis: Contains code files related to data analysis.
-Related code files in the repository are the following: GHOST + iqtree_replicates_NOOutgroup (The genetic sequences only contains the species name, and do not include an outgroup)
+* Visualization: The repository holds code files for generating visualization, plots, and graphs to illustrate the findings